AbdoNeverland/printf/README.md

  # Printf
-this repo is to create a function similar to "printf" inside the "stdio" library
+this repo is a team project to create a function similar to "printf" inside the "stdio" library